IBD Treatment in NYC

-These may be symptoms of Inflammatory Bowel Disease, but our gastroenterologists will also screen for cancer or Celiac Disease.
+These may be symptoms of IBD, but our gastroenterologists will also screen for cancer or Celiac Disease.

-You may also have symptoms similar to IBD, but no inflammation.
-In this case, you may have Irritable Bowel Syndrome.
+You may also have symptoms similar to IBD, but with no inflammation.
+In this case, you may have Irritable Bowel Syndrome (IBS).
 With IBS, there is no sign of disease or abnormality during an exam of the colon.

 Your GI provider may also examine the lower part of your large intestines.
 This is a test called sigmoidoscopy.
 A sigmoidoscopy may be used to examine or diagnose certain conditions or structures in your lower colon.

 Concorde Medical Group will work with you to find a combination of treatment options that help control your IBD and help you to live a normal life.

 Some medications to treat IBD include antibiotics to treat infections, anti-inflammatory medicine, biologics, corticosteroids to manage flares, immunomodulators to calm an overactive immune system, antidiarrheal medication, or probiotics including vitamins and supplements.